 Set requested starter cells into cartridges for each family members.

-Remove the prepared cultured meat from the cartridge.
+Remove the prepared cultivated meat from the cartridge.

-Meat rolls are made from each of the cultured meats.
+Meat rolls are made from each of the cultivated meats.
 The time required to complete the process may vary depending on how it was customized.

 A Bento box with increased calcium content.

 A standard cultured meat bento box.